 30 km northeast of Sagres, you’ll find the beautiful town of Lagos.

-Throughout its history, Lagos was occupied by many peoples like the Carthaginian, the Romans and the Moorish until the Christian reconquest in the first half of the 13th century.
+Throughout its history, Lagos was occupied by many peoples like the Carthaginian, the Romans and the Moors until the Christian reconquest in the first half of the 13th century.
 Take the opportunity to stroll around the beautiful historic centre, admire the churches and ramparts and enjoy the wonderful gastronomy.

 Another unique experience you can enjoy on this day is a visit to Ponta da Piedade.
 Located south of Lagos, Ponta da Piedade is a natural monument and one of the places you must visit during your holidays in the Algarve.